A Teacher Resignation Letter is a written document that notifies a school administration of your intent to resign from your position.

 Body

 In the body paragraph of your letter, you may wish to go into more detail.
-The body paragraphs allow you to explain your resignation and reflect on your experiences at the school.
+These paragraphs allow you to explain your resignation and reflect on your experiences at the school.
 However, you may choose to keep it straightforward and leave out nonessential information.

-- Tell the reason for resignation if you want: It is okay to state that you’re resigning for personal reasons instead of providing a specific explanation.
+• Tell the reason if you want: It is okay to state that you’re resigning for personal reasons instead of providing a specific explanation.
 However, suppose you are comfortable with it.
 In that case, the body of the letter can be used to provide reasoning for your resignation, whether it’s related to another job or your personal life.

 Only discuss your reasoning if you can do so professionally and positively, as your letter will be kept in a file.
 If the reason involves criticism or a dispute with the school, do not mention this.